-We aim to measure the CCQE cross-section in the low energy region (\sim 1 GeV) and the high energy region (\sim 2 GeV) separately.
-Thus, an energy classification is applied to the CCQE enhanced samples to select subsamples enriched in high-energy and low-energy events respectively.
+We aim to measure the CCQE cross section in the lowenergy region (~1 GeV) and the high-energy region (~2 GeV) separately.
+Thus, an energy classification is applied to the CCQE enhanced samples to select subsamples enriched in high-energy and low-energy events, respectively.
 The classification criterion is shown in Fig. 13.
-Events with a muon candidate track which penetrates all the standard module iron layers are selected as the highenergy sample, while events with a muon candidate track which stops in the standard module are selected as the low-energy sample.
-Other events with a muon candidate track which escapes from the side of the standard module are not used in this analysis.
+Events with a muon candidate track that penetrates all the standard module iron layers are selected as the highenergy sample, while events with a muon candidate track that stops in the standard module are selected as the lowenergy sample.
+Other events with a muon candidate track that escapes from the side of the standard module are not used in this analysis.
 Figures 14 and 15 show the neutrino energy spectra of the CCQE enhanced samples before and after applying the energy classification.
-Most of the CCQE events at neutrino energies below 1.0 GeV (above 1.5 GeV) are rejected by the high energy selection (the low energy selection).
-Figure 16 shows the selection efficiency of each sample as a function of the muon momentum and angle.
-Each sample covers the different muon kinematic region.
+Most of the CCQE events at neutrino energies below 1.0 GeV (above 1.5 GeV) are rejected by the high-energy selection (the low-energy selection).
+Figure 16 shows the selection efficiency of each

 TABLE II.
 The number of events passing each CCQE selection step.
-The efficiency is defined as the number of selected ν{μ} CCQE events divided by the number of ν{μ} CCQE interactions in the FV.
+The efficiency is defined as the number of selected ν{μ} CCQE events divided by the number of ν{μ} CCQE interactions in the fiducial volume.
 The purity is defined as the ratio of the selected ν{μ} CCQE events to the total selected events.

-Selection Data MC Efficiency Purity One track from vertex 12896 1.23×10^4 25.5% 60.1% Particle identification 9059 8.75×10^{3} 23.0% 76.1% Two tracks from vertex 14479 1.47×10^4 20.1% 39.4% One matched track 13436 1.37×10^4 19.6% 41.3% Particle identification 7981 8.32×10^{3} 15.8% 54.9% Kinematic cut 3832 4.23×10^{3} 12.2% 83.5%
+Selection Data MC Efficiency Purity One track from vertex 12896 1.23×10^{4} 25.5% 60.1% Particle identification 9059 8.75×10^{3} 23.0% 76.1% Two tracks from vertex 14479 1.47×10^{4} 20.1% 39.4% One matched track 13436 1.37×10^{4} 19.6% 41.3% Particle identification 7981 8.32×10^{3} 15.8% 54.9% Kinematic cut 3832 4.23×10^3 12.2% 83.5%

-FIG. 13.
-Event display of penetrating, stopped and side-escaped events.
+FIG. 13 (color online).
+Event display of penetrating, stopped, and side-escaped events.

-FIG. 14.
+FIG. 14 (color online).
 True neutrino energy spectra of the CCQE enhanced sample before and after applying the energy classification for the one-track sample in the MC simulation.
 The spectrum before the energy classification includes the side-escaped events.

-FIG. 15.
+FIG. 15 (color online).
 True neutrino energy spectra of the CCQE enhanced sample before and after applying the energy classification for the two-track sample in the MC simulation.
 The spectrum before the energy classification includes the side-escaped events.